FREE SHIPPING ON ACCESSORIES & PLANTS AFTER $89.99

 There are health benefits to using these natural products too.
 Tannic acid helps to prevent fungal infections and can also quicken the recovery of fish with fungal infections.

-Little Tree Design Biotopes while the smaller photo shared by @biotopiatai shows some of the amazing botanicals used to create a natural blackwater aquarium.
+The image above shows just how beautiful a blackwater aquarium can be.
+It was shared by Little Tree Design Biotopes while the smaller photo shared by @biotopiatai shows some of the amazing botanicals used to create a natural blackwater aquarium.

 Have you tried the dark side yet?